intelsdi-x/snap/docs/RESTAPI.md

 }
 ```
 ## Tribe API
-Pulse tribe APIs provide the functionality for managing tribe agreements and for tribe members to join or leave tribe contracts.
+snap tribe APIs provide the functionality for managing tribe agreements and for tribe members to join or leave tribe contracts.

 ### Tribe API Response Parameters
 | Parameter  | Description |